 Planting the slips

-If you live in the south where it is warmer for a longer period of time you can plant in any sunny location.
+If you live in the south where it is warmer for a longer period of time you can plant the sweet potato vines in any sunny location.
+For those that do not live in the South you can warm temperatures by planting on a south-facing bed and using black plastic to heat the soil up.

-If you live in a cooler climate you will need to find the warmest and sunniest area in your yard and mound up the area and cover it with plastic to keep the soil warmer.
+If you live in a cooler climate you will need to find the warmest and sunniest area in your yard and mound up the area and cover the garden soil surface with black plastic to keep the soil warmer.
 You can actually do this several weeks prior to planting to increase the soil temperature and provide your sweet potatoes with the best conditions to produce a large crop.

 Another way to improve growing conditions in cooler climates you may need to provide extra heat to your sweet potatoes.
 You can do this by using a cloche or a row cover to create a mini greenhouse.

-You can harvest the leaves to eat as well as the potatoes themselves, in the north you may get more of the leaves to eat rather than the potatoes themselves.
+You can harvest the leaves in late summer to eat as well as the potatoes themselves, in the north you may get more of the leaves to eat rather than the potatoes themselves.

-To harvest your sweet potato crop you can either dig by hand or use a pitchfork starting far enough out from plants to not dig into the potatoes.
+To harvest your sweet potato crop you can either dig by hand or use a pitchfork or garden fork starting far enough out from plants to not dig into the potatoes before a winter freeze.

 Update on Sweet Potatoes